yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/Manual-resource-setup.md

 ## Task 12: Configure the WideWorldImporters database on the SqlServer2008 VM

-In this task, you restore and configure `WideWorldImporters` database on the SQL Server 2008 R2 instance.
+In this task, you restore and configure the `WideWorldImporters` database on the SQL Server 2008 R2 instance.

 1. On the SqlServer2008 VM, download a [backup of the WideWorldImporters database](https://raw.githubusercontent.com/microsoft/Migrating-SQL-databases-to-Azure/master/Hands-on%20lab/lab-files/Database/WideWorldImporters.bak), and save it to the `C:\` of the VM.